 • 20 Young fishermen will gain capacity building in tour guiding

-• 20 Women will gain capacity building in the recycling and craft valorisation of plastic
+• 20 Women will gain capacity building in the recycling and craft valorization of plastic

 • 15 secondary schools and a university will link to the environmental education program